rsspp/fastclick/README.md

 Each module is backed by a C++ class (metron is MethodMetron, rss++/rsspp is MethodPianoRSS, "rss" is BalanceMethodRSS, ...).

 ##### BalanceMethodRSS
-This class set up RSS, the balancing periodic call is ignored.
+This class set up RSS, and the balancing periodic call is ignored.

 ##### MethodPianoRSS
 This class implements RSS++'s logic.
 It inherits BalanceMethodRSS but do not ignore the balancing call.